Hand Surgery Fellowship

-Hand surgery fellows rotate through multiple institutions, including UT Southwestern University Hospitals, Parkland Memorial Hospital, Children’s Medical Center Dallas, the Dallas Veterans Affairs Medical Center, and Texas Scottish Rite Hospital for Children.
+Hand surgery fellows rotate through multiple institutions, including UT Southwestern University Hospitals, Parkland Memorial Hospital, Children’s Health℠, the Dallas Veterans Affairs Medical Center, and Texas Scottish Rite Hospital for Children.
 Each institution has unique characteristics and patient populations that expose the hand surgery fellows to a wide range of hand and wrist problems.